srikanthmaganti/Sentiment-Analysis/README.md

 This folder consists of 2 ipynb files

-Sentiment Analysis using Recurrent Neural Networks and CNN's
+Sentiment Analysis using Recurrent Neural Networks and CNN's.

 1. Preprocessed the raw text data of movie reviews and converting them into word2vec form GloVe word embeddings